JohnGu9/AnimatedSize/README.md

 ## Caution

 Before version 3.0.0, the build target is `es5`.

 After version 3.0.0, the build target is `esnext`.
+You should use some bundle tool to help your bundle this project code into your own project (like `esbuild`).
+Set your tsconfig file `"module": "ESNext"` and build system (like `vite` config file `build.target`) to convert your code to target platform compatible code.

+Why `esnext`?
+Using `esnext` to compile this project and preform minimal transpiling.
+This can product less redundant code and reduce the package size for download.

 ## LICENSE